Before You Arrive

-Zot Account - Log in at Zot Account to tell us where to send your funds.
+Tuition and Fees for the Fall 2016 semester will be assessed by the first week of July.
+Log in at Zot Account after July 15 to tell us where to send your funds.
 Once you log in and get to "Welcome to ZOT Account Online," select "Direct Deposit (DEFT)" and provide the requested information.
-Financial Aid funds will be deposited on Wednesday, August 13.
-Avoid late fees - Tuition and Fees are due on Friday, August 15.
+Financial Aid funds will be deposited on Wednesday, August 17.
+Avoid late fees - Tuition and Fees are due on Monday, August 15.

 - Informal Head Shot

 Faculty and staff try hard to get to know everyone by name as quickly as possible.
 We would greatly appreciate it if you emailed an informal headshot (we’re not looking for something professional!) to Student Services Coordinator Debbie Mondares at firstname.lastname@example.org.
-We will match the pictures to the class rosters at the beginning of the year (in other words, you should send in a picture that you are comfortable with faculty seeing).
-This is entirely voluntary.
-We will use your official ID picture for the password-protected Law Student Directory.
+We will use your official ID picture for the password-protected Law Student Directory and faculty class rosters.